 It's worse than unmanageable

-I've taken Step One enough to know that I am powerless over my addictions and compulsive behaviors, that my life has become unmanageable, but this is way worse.
-I'm imprisoned.
+I know I'm powerless over my addictions and compulsive behaviors, and my life has become unmanageable on more than one occasion, but this particular power struggle is way worse.
+I'm at a new level of letting go and trusting God with the big things - really big things like my son.
+I want to keep controlling, or at least pretending I'm controlling.
+I'm afraid to trust God, but I know I can't manage my son's future.
 I’m desperate and panicked.
 I’ve been in my bed for 36 hours, too overwhelmed to leave my room.
 Finally, I text my sponsor and tell her the truth, not really because I want to or have a zest for life.
 Mostly, I just know staying in bed forever isn’t an option.

 I’ve been at this recovery game for four and a half years now.
-I’m not an old timer, but I’m not brand new either.
 I’m doing the work.
 I go to meetings, work with my sponsor, spend the first few minutes of every day in quiet time reading and praying.
 I thought all of these practices were a guarantee.
 If I did them all, I would avoid heartbreak, but I can’t.
 And this episode is beyond heartbreak; it’s yet another rock bottom.

 I remember every detail about my first rock bottom: where I sat, the time of day, the weather, the deep agony.
 I promised I would never ever let myself be abused like that again, and I've kept that promise.
 That rock bottom was my Day 1.